C# Tuple: How to work with a Tuple in C#?

 In general, the 8th position is designated for the nested tuple, which can be accessed via the Rest property.

-Nested Tuple
+Creating Nested Tuple in C#

 You can create a tuple within another tuple.
 A tuple inside a tuple is called a nested tuple.